-Acute lumbosacral radiculopathy is a diffuse disease process that affects more than one underlying nerve root, causing pain, loss of sensation, and motor function depending on severity.
-Muscle strength is often preserved in the case of radiculopathy because muscles often receive innervation from multiple roots.
-Thus, muscle strength is often only affected by severe cases of radiculopathy.
+Acute lumbosacral radiculopathy is a diffuse disease process that affects more than one underlying nerve root, causing pain, loss of sensation, and motor function depending on the severity of nerve compression.
 Lumbosacral radiculopathy is very common.
 Most cases of lumbosacral radiculopathy are self-limited.
 The most common symptom in radiculopathy is paresthesia.
 Another common presentation is back pain radiating into the foot, with a positive straight leg raising test.
+Muscle strength is often preserved in the case of radiculopathy because muscles often receive innervation from multiple roots.
+Thus, muscle strength is often only affected by severe cases of radiculopathy.

-The most common cause of lumbar radiculopathy is a herniated disc with resultant nerve root compression.
+The most common causes of lumbar radiculopathy are either a herniated disc with resultant nerve root compression or spondylosis.
 This process can be acute or can develop chronically over time.
 Imaging is not always a helpful diagnostic modality as almost 27% of patients without back pain have been found to have disc herniation on magnetic resonance imaging (MRI).
 Furthermore, this incidental finding does not appear to be predictive of future development of back pain.

 To diagnose a herniated disc as a source of a patient's pain, it is important to review the complete history and physical and making sure that the symptoms match the imaging results.
 Patients with lumbar radicular pain often respond to conservative management.
-Patients who do not respond to conservative therapies will likely need an MRI for further evaluation.
-Referral from the primary team to a specialist for alternative therapies such as an epidural steroid injection should be considered, depending on the severity of symptoms.
+Patients who do not respond to conservative therapies will likely need an MRI for further evaluation and characterization of nerve root involvement.
+Referral from the primary team to a specialist for interventional therapies such as an epidural steroid injection or surgical decompression should be considered, depending on the severity of symptoms.

 The erosion of the intervertebral disc, intervertebral joints, and zygapophyseal joints damages the spinal nerve roots.
 Osteophytes or herniation along the damaged areas can cause direct impingement of the spinal cord and underlying spinal nerve roots.
 If degeneration becomes severe enough, it can cause a misalignment of the spine.
 This degenerative misalignment is called spondylolisthesis.